Postgraduate Research Students

 Returning to campus

-The new restrictions do not alter the information we are providing to postgraduate research students and essential research work may continue in our laboratories and other research facilities.
+The Scottish Government restrictions do not alter the information we are providing to postgraduate research students and essential research work may continue.

-Please speak with your supervisor for further information on how these new restrictions may impact your work.
+Please speak with your supervisor for further information if you are unsure how the Scottish Government restrictions may impact your work.

 Please note that international postgraduate students who have not yet arrived in the UK should continue with their existing plans to arrive when they have secured their visa and made travel arrangements.
 Students who may need the dates on existing CAS or visas changed should contact firstname.lastname@example.org for help.